rob-bar/typescript-remote-procedure-call/README.md

 ## Introduction

-Hi, awesome fullstack developer!
+Hi, awesome Fullstack Developer!

 Always wanted to have a fully type safe api? <br>
-Have you always wanted an api that communicates flawlessly with any frontend?
+Have you ever had the need to create an api that communicates flawlessly with any frontend?

 It's always a hassle to communicate when we speak different languages.
 Duh! 😅 <br>
-This repository shows the power of a fullstack applications written in the same language.
+This repository shows the power of fullstack applications written in the same language.

-No more miscommunication, no more type generation, no more messing around with different docs, move away from different date specs that belong to a specific language, rely on a real fullstack app where all your code and logic move together when delivered.
+No more **miscommunication**, no more clunky **type generation**, no more **messing around with different docs**, move away from **multiple date specs** that belong to a specific language, **rely on a REAL fullstack app** where all your code and logic move together on delivery.

-Typescript is here to save your ass, 🎉 <br>
-and to speed things up a bit! 🏎️
+Rest assured, `TRPC` and `Typescript` are here to save your ass, 🎉 <br>and to speed things up a bit! 🏎️

 ## TRPC